 Employees at MRFs experienced illness or injury at a rate of 4.9 incidents per 100 FTE workers, compared to 9.8 in 2017.
 According to the BLS, because the number of incidents was small, the change in the rate is not statistically significant.
 For the nine years of MRF data available from BLS, the incident rate averaged 6.53.

-Collection workers averaged 13 days away from work as a result of a nonfatal injury or illness compared to a national average of 8.
+Collection workers averaged 13 days away from work as a result of a nonfatal injury or illness.
+This is above the national average of 8.
 The most common event or exposure was “overexertion and bodily reaction”.
 The most common injuries were sprains, strains and tears.
 The body parts most commonly affected included the back, hands and ankles.

 Most of the injuries experienced by landfill employees were due to slips, trips, and falls.
 The next most common event was overexertion and bodily reaction.
 Sprains, strains and tears were the most common injury reported.
 For MRF workers slips, trips and falls were the most common event and fractures were the highest reported injury.

 BLS reports nationally there were 2.8 million non-fatal workplace injuries and illnesses reported by private industry employers in 2018, unchanged from 2017.
 Private industry’s incidence rate for total recordable cases (TRC) also remained unchanged from a year ago.
 This is the first year since 2012 that the TRC rate did not decline.